d-oit/doitBrainstrom/status.md

   - Implemented virtualized list component for large datasets
   - Created tests for all new components and hooks
   - NOTE: Tests need to be run to verify implementation
+  - Fixed build error in errorHandler.ts by converting it to errorHandler.tsx and adding React import
+  - Updated test files to use Vitest instead of Jest for mocking and testing

 - Performance Optimization (PERF-006)
   - Implemented lazy loading for components using React.lazy and Suspense